rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

-Other available Writers include the :api:`rdkit.Chem.rdmolfiles.SmilesWriter` and the :api:`rdkit.Chem.rdmolfiles.TDTWriter`.
+Other available Writers include the :py:class:`rdkit.Chem.rdmolfiles.SmilesWriter` and the :py:class:`rdkit.Chem.rdmolfiles.TDTWriter`.

 Working with Molecules